 - Food waste.
 Drawing on her experience as a journalist covering food waste, as a board member of the DC Food Recovery Working Group, and as the founder of EatOrToss, Rachael can provide an overview of why food waste is such a big issue, and what can be done to address it.
 This presentation can be customized per group and usually includes several EatOrToss images for discussion.
 Best to allow one hour.

 - Using science to decode kitchen dilemmas.
 This presentation is more focused on the science of food and covers a number of “EatOrToss” images, grouped by themes.
-It’s highly engaging as group members are asked to weigh in on each image before the answer is revealed, a format that makes for an interactive virtual presentation as well.
+It’s highly engaging as group members are asked to weigh in on each image before the answer is revealed (this format also keeps audience participation high during virtual presentations).
 Rachael brings props including some truly rancid crackers.
 Best to allow one hour.

 - Low-waste and sustainable living.
 Rachael strives to reduce her impact while living in the modern world.
 She’s available to speak on ways to look to what you already own and your community before acquiring “stuff” and how to diminish the amount of single-use and disposable products in your life.
 In these presentations, Rachael emphasizes the importance of avoiding perfectionism and invites people to share and discuss “zero waste fails.”
 We’re all simply doing our best!
 Best to allow one hour.